-The skin serves as a physiologic barrier to chemical penetration and microbial invasion from the environment, as well as a barrier to fluid and solute loss from within.9 The basic structure of the skin includes the stratum corneum or horny layer, which is about 10 to 20 µm thick; the viable epidermis, 50 to 100 µm thick; the dermis, 1 to 2 mm; and the hypodermis, 1 to 2 mm thick.10 The stratum corneum is a semipermeable laminated surface aggregate of corneocytes.
+The skin serves as a physiologic barrier to chemical penetration and microbial invasion from the environment, as well as a barrier to fluid and solute loss from within.7 Its basic structure includes the stratum corneum (≈10 to 20 µm thick), the viable epidermis (≈50 to 100 µm thick), the dermis (≈1 to 2 mm), and the hypodermis (≈1 to 2 mm thick).8 The stratum corneum is a semipermeable laminated surface aggregate of corneocytes.

-Under the stratum corneum is the viable epidermis, which is composed primarily of keratinizing epithelial cells, i.e., keratinocytes.11 This layer also contains melanocytes involved in skin pigmentation; Langerhans cells, which are important for antigen presentation and immune responses; and Merkel cells, which contain neuroendocrine peptides and appear to have a sensory function.
+Under the stratum corneum is the viable epidermis, which is composed primarily of keratinizing epithelial cells, i.e., keratinocytes.9 This layer also contains melanocytes involved in skin pigmentation; Langerhans cells, which are important for antigen presentation and immune responses; and Merkel cells, which contain neuroendocrine peptides and appear to have a sensory function.
 The viable epidermis does not contain a vascular network and the keratinocytes obtain nutrients from the dermis by passive diffusion through the interstitial fluid.

 The rate of keratinocyte proliferation directly influences the integrity of the skin barrier.
 Under normal conditions, differentiated keratinocytes require about 2 weeks to exit the nucleated compartment and 2 weeks to move through the stratum corneum.10 However, keratinocytes have the capacity for increased rates of proliferation and maturation to levels far greater than this when stimulated by injury or infection.
 In such cases, the return to normal barrier function is biphasic: 50 to 60% of barrier recovery typically occurs within 6 hours with complete normalization of barrier function in 5 to 6 days.